Sample the Flavors of Baltimore’s Farmers Markets

 1415 Key Highway

-The Baltimore Museum of Industry Farmers Market offers a convenient place to purchase fresh local foods and buy artisan items not available in stores.
-The market features fruits and vegetables; meat and poultry; milk, ice cream and butter; plants and cut flowers; and a wide variety of artisan goods.
-Market shoppers can also enjoy fun bonuses, such as live music, demonstrations, kids' activities and giveaways.
+The Baltimore Museum of Industry Farmers Market offers a convenient place to purchase fresh local foods as well as locally made artisanal items you can’t find in a store.
+The market features fresh produce, farm-fresh meats and dairy as well as cut flowers and plants.
+You’ll also discover fun bonuses, such as live music, demonstrations, kids’ activities and giveaways.

 Market at Montebello

 Once per month, May through September

 9 a.m.—2 p.m.